satshas/FabScope/README.md

 - voltage measurements: max, min, average
 - voltage detection to auto select the proper voltage range
-- add the power supply
-- laser cut the case
+- fit function that will zoom exactly into the current signal range

 Board
 --